EdvardM/holiday_calendar/README.md

 # HolidayCalendar

+**Deprecated**.
+See https://github.com/holidays/holidays for much better gem.
+It does handle Finnish holidays, and does not depend on any external resources.

 HolidayCalendar was built to find out which days are national holidays.
 It was intended to use for Finnish national holidays, but should be easy to customize.